sorenjmadsen/SCU-Coursework/README.md

 ### Web Design I
 Instructed by Prof. Arman Elahi, this course dives into the fundamentals of web programming in HTML, CSS, and Javascript.

+### Operating Systems
+Instructed by Dr. Ahmed Amer, this course outlines the major functions and duties of computer operating systems.
+Much of what was covered in this course dealt with memory management such as page swapping and synchronous programming.
+We examined the effects of page swapping and scheduling algorithms on the performance of the MINIX operating system running in a virtual environment.